ITrackU/llmdocker/README.md

 - Git (for cloning the repository)
 - Sudo privileges
 - (Optional) NVIDIA GPU with appropriate drivers for acceleration
+- Please check https://github.com/ITrackU/gpudockercheck to install all the prerequisites on Unix environments

 ## Installation